 - Businesses with meaningful missions are killing it

 - And, knowing your customer, and how to connect with them, is critical

 If you want to know more visit our Inbound Marketing page at Redbarn.

 What is your plan for managing and running your business?

 “If you’re too busy to build good systems, then you’ll always be too busy.”

-Having the right systems in place is critical, and the tools available for running your business are becoming more easy to use and better designed every day.
-If you’ve been wondering where all the jobs are going, look online: cloud-based accounting software, downloadable legal documents and advice, fully automated customer management tools are all making it more difficult to make a living as an accountant, lawyer, or manager, but much easier to become an entrepreneur.
+Having the right systems in place is critical, and the tools available for running your business are becoming easier to use and better designed every day.
+If you’ve been wondering where all the jobs are going, look online: cloud-based accounting software, downloadable legal documents, and advice, fully automated customer management tools are all making it more difficult to make a living as an accountant, lawyer, or manager, but much easier to become an entrepreneur.

 We’ve researched and used a number of these online systems, and have some recommendations.
 We would also love to learn more from our tribe about what’s working, and what isn’t in various situations and industries.
 We’ll be creating and adding to our resources page as we go.

 In addition to the technological considerations, we’ll be interviewing couples who are finding success working together and will be asking them what works, and what doesn’t, both in the business systems they’ve come up with to keep things running, as well as how they approach the decisions about who is going to wear what hat each day.
 As a couple working together, “who’s going to pick up the kids from school” is added to the list of daily operational goals.
 We’re looking forward to hearing how other successful couples get the job done.